-Please be informed that a letter on the same subject has also been sent to the European Union and to the United States.
+Please be informed that a letter on the same subject has also been sent to the European Union and to the government of Lithuania.

 Please accept, Excellency, the assurances of my highest consideration.

 Alena Douhan Special Rapporteur on the negative impact of unilateral coercive measures on the enjoyment of human rights